 Different Braid Styles for Hair Extensions

-Every time I have ever had sew-in hair extensions installed, I opted to get the regular cornrow pattern, what we call straight backs.
+Every time I have ever had sew-in hair extensions installed, I opted to get the regular cornrow pattern, which we call straight backs.

 I assumed that straight backs were the only way to get extensions properly.
 It wasn’t until I began paying attention to details such as the way I part my hair or the way I want the hair to fall on my face.